kim97minsu/git-lesson/README.md

 ## Part 1 - Github

+0. **Do not fork this repository.**

+1. If you cloned this repository, `cd` into the folder that was created by the clone and then skip the rest of this step.
+If you did *_not_* clone this repository, create a directory called `git-github-lab` in your directory for today and `cd` into it.
+Initialize a git repo. (`git init`). **Do not run `git init` if you are already in a repository that you cloned**.
+You can check if you're already in a repo by running `git status`.
+If it says `fatal: Not a git repository (or any of the parent directories): .git`, then you are **not in a repo** and it is safe to run git init.
+If it says ANYTHING ELSE, then DO **NOT** run `git init`.
+You do not ever want to run git init inside of an existing repo.  **No git repos inside of git repos!!!**

-1. Create a directory inside of today's folder called `github-lab`.
-In that directory create a file `github-lab-answers.md` and answer the questions below.
+2. In the top level of your repository, create a file `github-lab-answers.md` and answer the questions below.
 Commit your work at each point when directed.

 2. Look at the questions below and answer them as you complete this tutorial: <https://try.github.io>